MerMory-Alloc/Hope_and_Life-charity-website/README.md

  x ............. add queotes and do color ............ x 3- add intractivity and dynamic data in section three 4- changing the template photos
- 5- in between section four and five
+ 5- in between section four and five svg background